thehalb/thehalb2.github.io/content/authors/halbritter/_index.md

 user_groups:
   - Team members
 ---
-Theresa Halbritter is a Research Assistant at the CoMind Lab, where she contributes to ongoing psychological research projects.
-She is currently completing her Master’s degree in Psychology at the University of Bern, specializing in cognitive psychology, perception, and research methods.
-She is conducting her Master’s thesis in the field of cognitive neuroscience at the University Hospital of Old Age Psychiatry and Psychotherapy (UPD).
+Theresa Halbritter is a student research assistant at the CoMind Lab, where she contributes to ongoing research in psychology.
+She is currently pursuing a Master’s degree in Psychology at the University of Bern, specializing in cognitive psychology, perception, and research methodology.
+As part of her studies, she is conducting her Master’s thesis in cognitive neuroscience at the University Hospital of Old Age Psychiatry and Psychotherapy (UPD).

-Theresa earned her Bachelor's degree in Psychology from the University of Graz in Austria, where she wrote her thesis in the area of differential psychology.
-She is particularly interested in how the brain supports cognitive functions such as memory and decision-making.
+She earned her Bachelor's degree in Psychology from the University of Graz in Austria, where she wrote her thesis on trust in artificial intelligence.
+Her research interests focus on the neural basis of cognitive functions such as memory and decision-making.